Gylling (Odder Municipality)

 Gylling is a village in Jutland, Denmark.
 It is located in Odder Municipality.

 History

 Gylling Church was built in the later half of the 1100s.

-Gylling in 1688 consisted of 22 farms and 33 half-farms, with 6 houses with land and 2 houses without land.
-The total cultivated area was 854.2 barrels of land owed to 154.37 barrels of grains.
+Gylling in 1688 consisted of 22 farms and 33 half-farms, with six houses with land and two houses without land.
+The total cultivated area was 854.2 barrels of land yielding 154.37 barrels of grains.